PeterNaydenov/dt-toolbox/README.md

 ## More
 Find more examples in `./test` folder.
-Over 50 unit tests are on your disposal.
+Almost 60 unit tests are on your disposal.
 Find what is possible start experimenting with the library.

 Let me know what you think by using twitter tag #dttoolbox.